-Highly cohesive gel breast implants finally received FDA approval on February 20, 2013 after more than 12 years of clinical study in the US.
-Highly cohesive gel breast implants differ from the round breast implants that were FDA approved in 2006.
-These implants, which have been given the nickname “Gummy Bear” implants over the years, are the newest generation of silicone gel breast implants.
-In March of 2012, Sientra became the first US manufacturer to obtain FDA approval for the sale of their version of the shaped highly cohesive breast implant, followed by Allergan for their style 410 breast implants.
-Developed in the early 90’s, and used widely throughout the rest of the world, the Style 410 manufactured by Allergan has become one of the most widely used highly cohesive gels used in the world.
-The Mentor CPG remains in clinical trials until it is approved by the FDA.
-Although all of these manufacturers have developed a highly cohesive gel implant, they differ from each other with respect to the consistency of their fill (cohesivity), their shape, and the percentage of gel that they are each filled with.
+Highly cohesive gel breast implants finally received FDA approval in 2013 after more than 12 years of clinical study in the United States.
+These implants are used in breast augmentation, breast reconstruction, and breast implant revision procedures.
+Highly cohesive gel implants are sometimes nicknamed, “Gummy Bear” implants and they differ in several ways from the round silicone gel breast implants that were FDA approved in 2006.
+Developed in the early 1990’s, the Natrelle® style 410 highly cohesive breast implant, manufactured by Allergan, has become one of the most widely used breast implants around the world.
+Mentor and Sientra, two other manufacturers in the United States, also manufacture shaped, silicone gel breast implants.
+Although each of these manufacturers has developed a shaped breast implant, they differ from each other with respect to the consistency of their silicone gel fill (cohesivity), their shape, their shells, and the percentage of gel that are each filled with.

-Although the shaped highly cohesive gels will be new to many US plastic surgeons, they are not new to Dr. Glicksman.
-Allergan encouraged specialized training in the use of their devices, and Dr. Glicksman underwent extensive training in Sweden before being given the opportunity to enroll patients in clinical trials.
-She has enrolled hundreds patients since 2005 and has extensive experience with the highly cohesive breast implants.
-Dr. Glicksman uses shaped highly cohesive gel breast implants for both primary breast augmentation or revision breast augmentation, and breast reconstruction after mastectomy.
+Although shaped highly cohesive gel breast implants may be new to many US plastic surgeons, they are not new to Dr. Glicksman.
+As a Principle investigator for Allergan, Dr. Glicksman underwent extensive training in Sweden before being given the opportunity to enroll her patients in clinical trials in 2004.
+Since then she has placed thousands of shaped highly cohesive gel implants for primary breast augmentation, revision augmentation, and breast reconstruction after mastectomy.

-How are highly cohesive breast implants different from standard round gel implants approved in 2006?
+How do highly cohesive breast implants differ from the standard round gel implants or the new round Natrelle® Inspira implant?

 Cohesivity: The more cohesive silicone gel is, the thicker and firmer it becomes.
-This explains why silicone can come in a liquid form, like in your hair gel, as well as the solid form like your kitchen cutting board.
-There is a range of firmness within silicone products, and the highly cohesive gel implants are believed to be just firm enough to resist forming creases and folds, yet soft enough to feel like a natural breast.
-Each of the different manufacturers, Allergan, Mentor, and Sientra, have designed highly cohesive breast implants with different degrees of cohesivity.
-The increased form stability of these breast implants leads to reduced implant visibility and palpability through the overlying breast tissue and skin.
+This explains why silicone can come in a liquid form, like what is found in hair gel, as well as a solid form similar to a kitchen cutting board.
+There is a wide range of firmness within silicone products and the highly cohesive gel implants are believed to be just firm enough to resist forming creases and folds, yet soft enough to feel like a natural breast.
+Each of the different manufacturers, Allergan, Mentor, and Sientra, has designed highly cohesive breast implants with different degrees of cohesivity.
+The benefits of this increased cohesivity or form stability include reduced implant visibility and palpability through the overlying breast tissue and skin.